MACA – Master of Contemporary Art

-- Individual freedom to design one’s own curriculum, within a diverse programme that offers theoretical tools and practical trainings
+- Freedom of designing Your individual curriculum within a diverse programme that offers theoretical tools and practical training

-- The option to develop one’s art practice through the studios of sound art, lens-based art, installation and sculpture, graphic art and painting
+- Access to professional studios of sound art, lens-based art, installation and sculpture, graphic art and painting

 - A critical discursive environment for discussions about making, displaying and thinking about contemporary art and contemporary society

-EKA offers a well-rounded and multifaceted approach to learning.
-Contemporary art, criticism and theory, author-based architecture, innovative and skill-based design, animation and stage art, curatorial practices are combined for thorough interdisciplinary studies.
+EKA offers a well-rounded and multifaceted approach to Your study of Fine Arts.
+Contemporary art, criticism and theory, author-based architecture, innovative and skill-based design, animation and stage art and curatorial practices are combined for thorough interdisciplinary studies.

-It is easy to access the different political, commercial, social, educational institutions.
+In Estonia, all important connections and resources are within an arm’s length.
+It is easy to access the different political, commercial, social and educational institutions.

 (And it is even not too difficult to reach the President, if this would be important for your art.)